The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Introduction

 where $C_i$ here denotes the \emph{beyond} the SM contribution to the WC, $G_F$ is the Fermi decay constant and $C_i^{\text{SM}}$ denotes the SM contribution to the WC\@.
 The two dimension-6 operators $\mathcal{O}_i$ that can best ameliorate the \bsll\ fits are~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Ciuchini:2020gvn,Hurth:2021nsi}

 where $P_L$ is a left-handed projection operator in spinor space and $e$ is the electromagnetic gauge coupling.
 Here $s$, $b$ and $\mu$ are 4-component Dirac spinor fields of the strange quark, the bottom quark and the muon, respectively.
+In Ref.~\cite{Greljo:2022jac} (Fig.~1), it was shown that the LHCb 2022 reanalysis of $R_{K^{(\ast)}}$ introduces a mild $1-2\sigma$ tension between the `quarks' category and `LFU' category of observable, if they are interpreted only in terms of $C_9$ and $C_{10}$.
+Despite this, we find that models which predict non-zero $C_9$ and $C_{10}$ still provide an improved fit to the combination of current flavour data as compared to the SM.

 There are two categories of beyond the SM fields that can explain the \bsll\ anomalies at tree level in quantum field theory: leptoquarks, which are colour triplet scalar or vector bosons (with various possible electroweak quantum numbers), and $Z^\prime$s, which are SM-neutral vector bosons.
-In each category, the new state must have family non-universal interactions, coupling to $\overline{b_L}$ and $s_L$ and coupling preferentially to muons as compared to electrons.
-Fits to flavour data by different groups agree that the new physics state should couple to left-handed di-muons\footnote{Our convention here is that `left-handed di-muons' signifies both $\mu_L:= P_L \mu$ and $\overline{\mu_L}$.}.
+In each category, the new state must have family non-universal interactions, coupling to $\overline{b_L}$ and $s_L$.
+The observables in which the measurements are in tension with SM predictions involve di-muon pairs.
+The new physics state should therefore certainly couple to di-muon pairs, but in order to agree with the December 2022 LHCb measurements $R_K$ and $R_{K^\ast}$, one may also couple it to di-electron pairs with a similar strength, although then the scenario may become strongly constrained by LEP constraints~\cite{Greljo:2022jac}.
+For the coupling to di-muon pairs, fits to flavour data by different groups agree that the new physics state should couple to \emph{left}-handed di-muons\footnote{Our convention here is that `left-handed di-muons' signifies both $\mu_L:= P_L \mu$ and $\overline{\mu_L}$.}.
+There is a preference from the data for a coupling to muons and fits to flavour data by different groups agree that the new physics state should couple to left-handed di-muons\footnote{Our convention here is that `left-handed di-muons' signifies both $\mu_L:= P_L \mu$ and $\overline{\mu_L}$.}.
 (A purely left-handed coupling to muons realises the limit $C_9=-C_{10}$, which will be a prediction of the benchmark leptoquark model that we examine.)
-However, depending upon the treatment of the predictions of observables in the `quarks' category, the different fits may or may not have a mild preference~\cite{Egede:2022rxc} for the new physics field to couple to right-handed di-muons in addition with a similar strength to the coupling to left-handed di-muons (e.g.\ realising the limit where $C_9\neq 0$ but $C_{10}=0$; this will be the prediction of the benchmark $Z^\prime$ model which we shall choose)~\cite{https://doi.org/10.48550/arxiv.2205.05222}.
+However, depending upon the treatment of the predictions of observables in the `quarks' category, the different fits may or may not have a mild preference~\cite{Egede:2022rxc} for the new physics field to couple to right-handed di-muons in addition with a similar strength to the coupling to left-handed di-muons (e.g.\ realising the limit where $C_9\neq 0$ but $C_{10}=0$; this will be the prediction of the benchmark $Z^\prime$ model which we shall choose)~\cite{Allanach:2020kss}.

 We display example Feynman diagrams contributing to $b\rightarrow s \mu^+\mu^-$ processes for a scalar leptoquark and for a $Z^\prime$ in Fig.~\ref{fig:NCBAs}.